decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-2.md

 ### 1.1 What is Information Retrieval?

 **Information Retrieval (IR)** is the process of obtaining relevant information from a large collection of documents based on user queries.
-It deals with representation, storage, organization, and access to information items.
+It deals with the representation, storage, organization, and access to information items in a systematic way.

 The goal of IR is to retrieve documents that are **relevant** to the user's information need while filtering out irrelevant ones.
+Unlike database systems that retrieve exact matches, IR systems work with unstructured or semi-structured data and provide ranked results based on relevance.

 **Key Characteristics:**
 - Query-based search (users express needs as queries)